ulyssas/ulyssas.github.io/_portfolio/project4.md

   subtitle: file format
   thumbnail: assets/img/portfolio/04-thumbs.png
 ---
-extension-curve tries to implement native format of Vectornator / Linearity Curve, so that Inkscape can directly open such files.
+extension-curve is part of [Inkscape Extras](https://gitlab.com/inkscape/extras).
+It tries to implement native format of Vectornator / Linearity Curve, so that Inkscape can directly open such files.
-It already works great and offers support for wide range of files, but still actively in development.
+It already works great and offers support for wide range of files, but still under active development.

 {:.list-inline}
-- Date: Early 2025
+- Date: 2025
 - Language: Python
 - [link]